fyc423/YCRCClusterSetupTutorial/Interactive Web Portal.md

 ## Interactive Sessions
 You can use the [Web Portal (Open OnDemand)](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/), and create an interactive session for the specific cluster you are using.
-This can be used during the development phase of your scripts.
+This can be used during the development phase of your code for testing and troubleshooting.

 You can also use the web portal to
 - Check `Files`